iterative/dvc.org/content/docs/command-reference/commit.md

 - Store the data in question in the cache.

-The last step can be skipped with the `--no-commit` option of those commands, for example when testing or experimenting during the development of the project.
+The last step can be skipped with the `--no-commit` option of those commands, for example when testing/experimenting with data or [pipelines](/doc/command-reference/dag).
 This avoids caching unfinished data (hash values are still calculated and added to `dvc.lock` or `.dvc` files).
 This is where `dvc commit` comes into play: It performs that last step when needed.

 💡 For convenience, a pre-commit Git hook is available to remind you to `dvc commit` when needed.
 See `dvc install` for more info.